benchristelcom/benchristelcom.github.io/src/posts/how-software-companies-work/index.md

 conversations with investors.
 I am not a lawyer, so I'm not fully able to understand why this isn't fraud.
 Indeed, it might _be_ fraud — but I don't know.
 Time, and the legal system, will tell, I suppose.

+## Conclusions

+### The User Must Pay

+It took me longer than it should have to realize this: you work for the person who pays you.

+It's a truism at this point that "if you don't pay for the product, you are the product," but there are one or two dashes of color that I think I can add to our collective image of non-user-funded software.

+First, if you are working for free — on a hobby project, say — then you are funding the project, and therefore you are building a product for yourself.
+You are the customer.
+It doesn't matter if your software has users.
+It doesn't matter if you have an "audience."
+You are working for you, and people like you.

+Second, if you work for a nonprofit, your users are not your customers — your donors are.

+What all this adds up to is that if you want to make "good software" — software that works for its users — then those users must pay for the product.
+This is the _sine qua non_ of software development.
+It is an ironclad, inescapable requirement.
+If you want good software, the users must pay.
+Otherwise, profit and quality will fight, and profit will win every time.

+### The CEO Must Have Zero Tolerance for Bullshit

+There still remains the problem of how to resolve the conflict between individual self-interest and collective interest.
+This is actually an easy problem to solve in theory, yet it is very rarely solved in practice.
+The solution is simply this: hire a CEO with zero tolerance for bullshit.

+TODO: Why don't stock options create alignment?